-Cliff is downing prescription pills to relieve a work stress related skin condition.
-He is however taking more than the prescribed dosage.
-Cliff finds out a side effect of masses doses, the fact of which the gang at the bar won't let him forget.
+Cliff is downing prescription pills to relieve a work stress-related skin condition.
+He is, however, taking more than the prescribed dosage.
+Cliff finds out a side effect of massive dosage, a fact the gang at the bar won't let him forget.
 Meanwhile, Lilith has written a new book, Good Girls/Bad Boys, the book's premise being that women are initially attracted to what she deems bad boys.
-However as women get over that need, they will seek out stable good boys.
+However, as women get over that need, they will seek out stable good boys.
 Lilith is promoting the book on a local women's afternoon talk show.
 Frasier, not wanting to be the only man in the audience, talks Sam into going with him.
 At the show, Lilith wants the discussion to be on the scientific merits of her research, whereas Brenda Balzac, the host, is more interested in the salacious aspects of the book's title.
 In the audience, she sees both Frasier and Sam, who she deems to be the typical good boy and bad boy as portrayed in Lilith's book.
-An outcome of the show is that Frasier wants to ...
+An outcome of the show is that Frasier wants to become a ...
 Written by

 Did You Know?

 appeared briefly in this episode, wearing a dark jacket over a gray shirt.
 He is easily seen talking to a woman in a brown suit to his left.
 During the following scene in which Woody Harrelson

 and Rhea Perlman

 led the customers in singing "We Will Rock You", Mr. Beck pounded and clapped as well, with both hands.
 Ms. Perlman sometimes gets between Mr. Beck and the camera at different points in this scene.
 See more

 You're getting dull on me, Slash.

 [Frasier is unaware that Lilith is standing behind him

 Oh, listen Viper, if caring for the one you love, caring for your children, if paying attention to your career and home, if these things be dull, then may I be the dullest man who ever lived.